'See a doctor immediately': Australian health alert as disease spreads at festival

 According to health experts, meningococcal bacteria are carried by about 10 per cent of the population harmlessly at the back of the throat or nose.

-They are then spread via droplets during coughing and sneezing or close contact such as kissing.
+They are then spread via droplets expelled during coughing and sneezing, or close contact such as kissing.

 If the infection is detected early enough and the correct antibiotics are administered, most cases make a full recovery.